 RESPONSIBILITIES OF THE DEAN OF THE COLLEGE

-OSP reviews each proposal submitted for completeness and accuracy to the best of its ability.
+ORSP reviews each proposal submitted for completeness and accuracy to the best of its ability.

-SPONSORED PROGRAM PROPOSAL ROUTING
+SPONSORED PROGRAM PROPOSAL ROUTING PROCEDURES

-department chair/School director;
+department chair or school director;

 dean of the academic college;

-Vice President for Institutional Technology, or designee;
+vice president for Institutional Technology, or designee;

-Director, Risk Management, or designee;
+director, Environment Health, Safety & Risk Management, or designee;

-Vice President for Student Affairs, or designee;
+vice president for Student Affairs, or designee;

-Vice President for University Advancement, or designee;
+vice president for University Advancement, or designee;

-Vice President for Finance and Support Services, or designee; and
+vice president for Finance and Support Services, or designee; and

 others as needed.

-An e-mail notification will be sent to the individuals who are required to approve.
-Please note: Not all individuals above will see all proposals.
+An email notification will be sent to the individuals who are required to approve, as well as who are simply notified.

 LIAISON FUNCTIONS FOR RESEARCH

-The Director of Sponsored Programs is responsible for liaising with all state, federal, and private sector funding services regarding all aspects of sponsored programs.
+ORSP is responsible for liaising with all state, federal, and private sector funding services regarding all aspects of sponsored programs.

 ANALYSIS AND REPORTING

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following:

 This PPS has been reviewed by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Associate Vice President for Research and Federal Relations; senior reviewer of this PPS
+Associate Vice President for Research and Federal Relations